RSS auto-discovery is a way that makes possible for web browsers and services to automatically detect a blog's feed / RSS

 Alternatively, enabling RSS can be done manually by adding a simple line of code in the header of the blog, referring the actual RSS feed of the blog.
 The following line of code should be added somewhere between

-tags in blog's html:
+tags in blog's html code:

 <link rel="alternate" type="application/rss+xml" title="TITLE" href="RSS-URL" />

 accordingly to point to the RSS of your blog.
-It is recommended setting only one RSS feed URL for auto-discovery, in order to make sure the right content is distributed from your blog (e.g. getting your blog comments retrieved from the RSS rather than the actual blog posts).
+It is recommended setting only one RSS feed URL for auto-discovery, in order to make sure the right content is distributed from your blog (e.g. not getting your blog comments retrieved from the RSS rather than the actual blog posts).

 Labels: feeds, help, RSS, RSS auto-discovery